plengauer/opentelemetry-bash/README.md

 This project delivers [OpenTelemetry](https://opentelemetry.io/) traces, metrics and logs from shell scripts (sh, ash, dash, bash, busybox, and many other POSIX compliant shells) as well as from GitHub actions (including node and docker actions).
 Compared to similar projects, it delivers not just a command-line SDK to create spans manually, but also provides automatic context propagation via HTTP (wget, wget2, curl, and netcat), auto-instrumentation of all available commands, auto-injection into child scripts and into executables using shebangs, as well as automatic log collection from stderr.
-Its installable via a debian package from the releases in this repository, or from the apt-repository below.
+Its installable via a debian or rpm package from the releases in this repository, or from the apt-repository below.
 This project is not officially affiliated with the CNCF project [OpenTelemetry](https://opentelemetry.io/).

 [![Tests](https://github.com/plengauer/opentelemetry-bash/actions/workflows/test_branch.yaml/badge.svg?branch=main)](https://github.com/plengauer/opentelemetry-bash/actions/workflows/test_branch.yaml)